Puerto Abierto (Open Port)

 Born in Cuba and brought up in the USA, Odaline de la Martínez is now based in the UK where she has become a formidable force on today's classical music scene, pursuing a busy career as an award-winning composer, conductor, record producer and event curator.
 Working with everything from Mozart symphonies to the latest contemporary music, she has acquired an illustrious reputation for her versatile and eclectic vision, with a longstanding special commitment to contemporary music, women composers and Latin American composers in particular.
 Amongst her many achievements, Martínez was the first woman to conduct a BBC Prom at the Royal Albert Hall in 1984. www.odalinedelamartinez.com

-• Sonia Morales
+• Sonia Ivette Morales-Matos

 Sonia Ivette Morales-Matos (b.
 1961) is a Puerto Rican composer, performer, and educator who belongs to a family of distinguished musicians.
 She has a BM degree from Berklee College of Music, where she studied composition and jazz, and an MM degree in both Composition and Jazz Studies from Indiana University in Bloomington.
 While at Indiana University, she studied with distinguished professors such as David Baker, Dominic Spera, Juan Orrego-Salas, Claude Baker, and John Eaton.
 She also holds a certificate in Music Education from the Conservatory of Music of Puerto Rico.
 She was the 2016 recipient of the Dr. Herman Hudson Alumnus Award presented by the African American Arts Institute of Indiana University for her excellence as an educator, performer, and composer.
 In June 2019, she received recognition from the City of Santa Ana, the House of Representatives of the United States Congress, and the Mexican Consulate in Santa Ana, CA, for her participation in the “Latino Masters Concert'' as a composer, performer, and educator, and for her contribution to the community of the City of Santa Ana, California, USA.